bredelings/BAli-Phy/doc/man/bp-analyze.md

 : Skip NUM iterations as burnin

 **--subsample=NUM**
-: Keep only ever NUM iterations
+: Keep only every NUMth stored sample.
+Alignment and character-property samples are normally stored every 10 MCMC iterations, so this applies additional thinning to those streams.

 # REPORTING BUGS: